QuantumZain/chaotic-system/README.md

 ## Features

 To Add/Remove balls and manipulate their properties, i.e velocity, position, etc you can do so by opening chaos_balls.py in a text editor and follow the instructions around line 150.
+Will make this more user friendly in the future but for now just mess around with the source code.

 ### Example